menu icon

 • Egg - I didn't want to make a potato omelette, that's a different recipe, so using one egg as a binder helped hold the hash brown strands together, without being eggy.

-See recipe card below for exact quantities.
+See recipe card below for a full list of ingredients and measurements.

 Variations